-How good an audio program sounds to you is largely determined by the mix of the treble, midrange (on some models) and bass levels.
+How good an audio program sounds to you is largely determined by the mix of the treble, midrange and bass levels.
 In fact, different kinds of music and vocal programs usually sound better with different mixes of treble, midrange and bass.